 Here’s something I’ve been wanting to do for a while.
 Not too long ago, I actually got the chance to sit through all of Princess Principal a second time at my college’s anime club (which may or may not have been my decision since I’m a board member…).
-I rarely get the chance to rewatch anime in general and there’s some things I neglected to blog about.
-So before I finally get a review of this show out (need to find time for that…), here’s an addendum to my blog series.
+I rarely get the chance to rewatch anime in general and there’s some things I neglected to blog about so here’s an addendum to my Episode Reviews.

 Team White Pigeon

 I have talked extensively about Team White Pigeon but here are some additional thoughts.

 Ange — I’ve written in different posts how Ange is the most open about lying and how her final bits of character development was opening up to her friends.
 In retrospect, those two aspects of Ange’s character seem awfully connected to each other.
 Everyone else (besides Beatrice) has something to lie about but there is a degree of discomfort to that act.
 Even Princess ends up letting the cat out of the bag in the finale and a scene in Episode 4/Case 9 reveals that she wish she didn’t have to pretend about her connection to Ange.
 It doesn’t seem unintentional in the slightest that the one who lies the most about herself takes the longest to admit that she sees her teammates as friends.
 Her development also supports two recurring and conflicting themes in the show: lying and friendship.
 While Ange lies as one of her means to survive, in the end, it was her trusting her friends that helped her save Princess in the final episode.